-Grant Shoebridge has over 15 years’ experience in pharmaceutical and biotechnology-related intellectual property.
+Grant Shoebridge is Special Counsel patent attorney at Pearce IP and has over 15 years’ experience in pharmaceutical and biotechnology-related intellectual property.

 For the past 5 years Grant has led IPTA’s political engagement (lobbying) strategy, particularly in relation to proposed changes to Australian patent legislation and innovation policy.